COOL-cohort/COOL-site/docs/tutorials/tutorial-csv.md

 ```bash
 java -cp ./target/cool-0.1-SNAPSHOT.jar com.nus.cool.loader.LocalLoader sogamo sogamo/table.yaml sogamo/dim_test.csv sogamo/test.csv ./test 65536
 ```
 The command indicates that we use the LocalLoader to load the sogamo dataset.
+* `sogamo`: name of the dataset
+* `sogamo/table.yaml`: the table.yaml describing the table schema
+* `sogamo/dim_test.csv`: the dimension file
-The table.yaml describing the table schema can be found at `sogamo/table.yaml`.
-The dimension file can be found at `sogamo/dim_test.csv`.
-The output directory to store the converted dataset is `test` and chunk size for COOL [cublet](../data-formats.md) is 64MB.
+* `test`: the output directory to store the converted dataset
+*  65536 (i.e. 64KB) chunk size for COOL [cublet](../data-formats.md)

 A directory named `test` appears containing the converted dataset.
 It contains one table named sogamo and the table has one cublet.
 ```
 test/